dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      Signalled when one of the read functions reaches the end of an input stream.
 It is a subclass of :drm:`<error>`.

      The *stream:* init-keyword has the value of the stream that caused the error to be signaled.
-Its accessor is ``end-of-stream-error-stream``.
+Its accessor is :gf:`stream-error-stream`.

    :seealso: